e271828e/Flight.jl/docs/notes/design/framework_spec.md

 canonical width suffices even though [§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query) chunks at whatever widths it needs.

+**Caching is implementation detail, not semantics.** An activation is a pure function of the build and the concrete scalar type — so the cache is the `Build`'s, and it holds (layouts, compiled plans, validated-flag) keyed by that
+type: immutable once constructed, hence freely shareable. **Buffers are never cached**, because every buffer set has exactly one owner.
+The `Simulation` owns its nominal activation's buffers — materialized from the cached layouts at construction, what the loop's zero-allocation stepping runs on — and every service invocation owns the scratch set it instantiates from those same layouts;
+[§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report) states this for `trim!`, and it is the general rule, not a trim-local one.
-**Caching is implementation detail, not semantics.** An activation is a pure function of the build and the concrete scalar type; the `Build`/`Simulation` holds (layouts, buffers, validated-flag) keyed by that type.
-Compiled code is cached by Julia itself, process-wide; what the framework cache saves is probe re-runs and re-allocation — which matters exactly in activation-reusing loops (the envelope-grid gain-schedule case: hundreds of trim-then-linearize points on pre-existing buffers, zero-allocation).
+Compiled code is cached by Julia itself, process-wide; what the framework cache saves is the expensive part — probe re-runs, layout construction, and Julia's compilation of the `Dual` chain — which is what actually amortizes in activation-reusing loops (the envelope-grid gain-schedule case: hundreds of trim-then-linearize points paying those costs once).
+What does not amortize is the per-point allocation of a working store set, O(model size) and trivial against the solve it feeds: [§7.5](#75-allocation-policy-a-scoped-invariant)'s zero-allocation invariant is scoped to the stepping loop, and the services were always allocation-tolerant.
 Nothing numerical is ever cached.
 Note `Dual{Tag,V,N}` carries the partial count: a different seeding width is a different scalar type, hence a separate entry and a separate Julia compile.
+**Lazy materialization is torn-state-free**, normatively: concurrent first requests for the same activation must never expose partially populated cache state.
+The mechanism is unspecified — a guard around insertion suffices, paid at service time and never on the hot path — and since an activation is a pure function of build and scalar, the worst benign race is duplicated work; torn state is excluded by contract, not by luck.

 ### 12.5 The always-on conformance check